A set of balance scales demonstrating Asset Allocation

 Bitcoin

-Crypto-currencies are applications that allow users to store and transfer value (money) each blockchain has its own “Coin”.
+Crypto-currencies are blockchain applications that allow users to store and transfer value (money) each blockchain has its own “Coin”.
 Bitcoin was the first coin and remains the most important.
 It is traded every day on exchanges and in peer-to-peer markets.
 For this reason it is is its own asset class.

-(alternative coins)
+Alt Coins (alternative coins)

 Although Bitcoin was the first coin other coins have been created with their own unique selling points.
 These “alt coins” include Ethereum, Litecoin, Dash and many others.
 The top 30 coins are very liquid and traded on many exchanges.